Update and Revision History

 Agricultural Resource Management Survey (ARMS) data are usually released and/or revised twice a year.
 This schedule governs updates to the data in the tailored reports, data available in USDA, National Agricultural Statistics Service (NASS)/Economic Research Service (ERS) data enclaves, data used by Memorandum of Understanding holders, and data used by ERS researchers.
 The releases are scheduled for approximately May 31 and November 30 each year.
 Generally, the farm structure and financial data are updated/revised in the fall; any newly available crop surveys are added in the spring and/or fall.

-This page compiles updates and revisions to the data and interface as of December 18, 2020.
+This page compiles updates and revisions to the data and interface as of a May 27, 2021.

 December 18, 2020

 This update includes the release of new farm and household finances data for 2019 and includes changes to improve internal consistency in data-handling methods.

 - Previously posted estimates of Adjusted Gross Income (AGI) for 1996-2018 were updated to reflect a change in methods for how limitations to deduct retirement contributions as well other deductions are modeled across time.
 The new limitations result in an increase in estimated AGI of $4,400 at the national level (5.3 percent) compared to the previous method.